mtaouk/Neisseria_gonorrhoeae_transmission_Australia/Supplementary_analyses/Odds_ratio/README.md

 consistent across the two models, however we chose to use the binary model as it reflects clinical breakpoints and is simpler to interpret.

-# GEE odds ratio model where intermediete isolates are grouped with resistant isolates
+# GEE odds ratio model where intermediate isolates are grouped with resistant isolates

 The following specified variables were included in the models: age group, sex, size of transmission cluster, phenotypic resistance to penicillin, phenotypic resistance to tetracycline, phenotypic resistance to ciprofloxacin, phenotypic resistance or decreased susceptibility to ceftriaxone and phenotypic resistance to azithromycin.
 For sex, an ‘unknown’ category was included to accommodate missing data, with all other categories having complete data.
-In this supplementary analysis isolates were grouped binarily as either phenotypically resistant/less susceptible/decreased susceptibility or susceptible
+In this supplementary analysis isolates were grouped binarily as either phenotypically resistant/less susceptible/decreased susceptibility or susceptible.

 The following R code was used with [stats_data2.csv](https://github.com/mtaouk/Neisseria_gonorrhoeae_transmission_Australia/blob/main/Supplementary_analyses/Odds_ratio/stats_data2.csv)